Travel planning Ideas for Beer Lovers

-Here are three must do cities in Europe of Beer:
+Here are three must-do cities in Europe for Beer:

 The Bavarian region of Germany is the best-known region for beer in Europe.
 Munich is a popular stop that is visited primarily for her breweries and her flagship wheat beers (Weissibier).
 Pale lagers are the most popular styles of beer here, but the dark beer was the original style and still a local favorite.
 There are six main brewers located in Munich who can officially call themselves Munich Bier, but with so many Wirtshäuser (alehouses) all over the city, there are too many to name or to even pinpoint a favorite.